Abd1997-Dev/Design-of-reduced-latency-and-increased-throughput-Polar-Decoder/README.md

 **Reference:**

 [1] Chuan Zhang, Bo Yuan, and Kesahb K. Parhi,"Reduced-latency SC Polar decoder Architectures" in IEEE ICC 2012 - Signal Processing for Communications Symposium.

+**Behind the scene approach to finalise this paper for the design:**
+<p align="justify"> &emsp; The various research paper from top conferences and journals based on the polar decoder is referred and the basic understanding of the polar decoder is obtained.
+Then, the hardware architecture of the polar decoder is obtained from one paper [mentioned above] to implement using the verilog HDL. </p>